 Go ice skating.
 Downtown on Ice, the outdoor holiday skating rink at Pershing Square (South Olive Ave in Los Angeles, across from the Millenium Biltmore), is open on Christmas Day from noon until 10pm.
 Tickets are only $6 per one-hour skate session, $2 for skate rentals.

 Find a fun flick.
-Check the movie schedules to see what’s playing on December 25.
+Check the movie schedules to see what’s playing on December 25, including Disney’s Into the Woods, a live-action fairy-tale movie showing on Christmas Day 2014 at El Capitan Theater.
 If you want to skip the holiday lines at the movie theater, order tickets online for popular films.

 Make reservations.
 You’ll find at least 288 restaurants serving dinner on December 25 in the Los Angeles/Orange County cities and 69 restaurants open on Christmas Day in San Diego, according to OpenTable.com, where you can even make reservations online in advance.
 If you’re into unholiday traditions, like dining on Chinese food, check out the list of Los Angeles Chinese restaurants on Freewebs.com.